FlowFuse/flowfuse/docs/user/migration.md

 ### Environment Variables.

-If your project uses environment variables you can configure these in the flowforge application under the Project > Settings >Environment tabs.
+If your project uses environment variables you can configure these in the FlowForge application under the Project > Settings > Environment tabs.

 ### Install Nodes